maniac-en/req/README.md

 To install a specific release

 ```
-go install github.com/maniac-en/req@v0.1.0
+go install github.com/maniac-en/req@latest
 ```

-Replace `v0.1.0` with the version you want.
+Replace `latest` with the specific version you want.

 ### Requirements